8. What support will there be for my child’s overall wellbeing?

 We also have two FISOs (Family Inclusion Support Officers) who are trained to work with children and their families together.
 Mrs Justine Spake and Mrs Maggie Prince maintain their ELSA training in the FISO role.

 We operate 2 Nurture groups at Valentine Primary School.
 Nurture groups are small classes of 10-12 children with a ‘family feel’.
 They provide an education in mixed age groupings with a teacher and TA whilst supporting children’s emotional and social development.
-Our Nurture teachers are Mrs Aimee Norman and Mrs Linda Willmot.
-The Nurture Group TAs are Mrs Donna Reiman.
+Our Nurture teacher and the Nurture Group TA are Mrs Aimee Norman and Mrs Donna Reiman.
 Selection into the Nurture group is supported by a questionnaire called the Boxall profile that the class teacher and TA complete.
 If we feel that your child would benefit from being part of the Nurture Group we will approach you to discuss this.

 Our Behaviour Policy includes guidance on expectations and positive and negative consequences.
 It is followed closely by all staff.

-Mr Damian Pratt specialises in behaviour support.
-Should the need arise for your child, Mr Damian Pratt will support behaviour in school by drawing up a behaviour plan with you for your child to follow.
+Our SENCos specialises in behaviour support.
+Should the need arise for your child, our SENCos will support behaviour in school by drawing up a behaviour plan with you for your child to follow.

 We feel very strongly that regular attenders are given better opportunity to thrive at school and as such the monitoring of attendance is completed daily.
 Where we are concerned about attendance we will contact you in the first instance.
 Where necessary we will seek advice from the EWO (Education Welfare Officer).